Ultronomix/docs/project-2-requirements.md

 - The system's data schema and component design is documented and diagrammed
 - The system keeps detailed logs on info, error, and fatal events that occur
 - UI and API builds and deployments are automated using a CI/CD pipeline
-- API is deployed to AWS EC2 (via Elastic Beanstalk) as a Docker container
 - UI is deployed to a AWS S3 bucket configured for static web hosting

 ### Suggested Bonus Features